(Disclosure: Some of the links below may be affiliate links)

 Even though some people have a plan, it may not work as well as they thought.

-Once you have only two days per week for you, you may think that you want to do much more things.
+Once you have only two days per week for you, you may think that you want to do many more things.
 But once you have seven days per week, you may well discover that you do not enjoy some things as much as you think!

 One typical example is traveling.
 A lot of people say they want to travel more once they retire.
 But as soon as they start to travel a lot during early retirement, they realize that they do not want to travel that much.
 And they have to change their plan.
-And sometimes they do not know what else to do and end up in the same situation as people without a plan.
+And sometimes, they do not know what else to do and end up in the same situation as people without a plan.